-- Academic Good Standing (00) The requirement for remaining in academic good standing as an Education Specialist graduate student at Mississippi College is the same as the requirement for graduation-a cumulative GPA of 3.25 or higher on all grade point hours applied to the graduate major at Mississippi College.
-A student whose GPA is less than 3.25 will be notified. - 2.
-Graduate Academic Warning (GW) 2.25-3.249 cumulative GPA on up to 6 hours of Education Specialist graduate level courses.
+- Academic Good Standing (00) The requirement for remaining in academic good standing as an Education Specialist or Doctoral graduate student at Mississippi College is the same as the requirement for graduation-a cumulative GPA of 3.25 or higher on all grade point hours applied to the graduate major at Mississippi College.
+A student whose GPA is less than 3.25 will be notified. - Graduate Academic Warning (GW) 3.00-3.249 cumulative GPA on up to 6 hours of Education Specialist or Doctoral graduate level courses.
 This status warns students that substantial academic progress must be made toward achieving good standing or they will not be allowed to complete their degree program. - 3.
-Suspended with Right of Appeal (GS) 2.25-3.249 cumulative GPA on more than 6 semester hours of Education Specialist graduate level courses.
-This status suspends enrollment and the student must submit a written appeal to the Graduate Appeals Committee before reinstatement is considered. - 4.
-Suspended without Right of Appeal (GI) 0.00-2.249 cumulative GPA.
-This status suspends enrollment and the student is allowed to make a written appeal only if Incomplete Grades are involved in GPA deficiency.
+Academic Suspension with Right of Appeal (GS) - - 0.00-2.99 cumulative GPA on up to 6 semester hours of Education Specialist or Doctoral graduate level courses.
+This status suspends enrollment and the student must submit a written appeal to the Graduate Appeals Committee before reinstatement is considered. - 2.
+0.00-3.249 cumulative GPA on more than 6 semester hours of Education Specialist of Doctoral graduate level courses.
+This status suspends enrollment and the student must submit a written appeal to the Graduate Appeals Committee before reinstatement is considered.